 During this period, Germany was flooded by an antisemitism idea, that considered the Germanic people as the purest branch of Aryan people, generating racism and causing persecution towards minorities including the Jews who were murdered in millions, giving legitimacy to the beginning of the World War II.

-10 Third Reich Landmarks to Visit in Berlin
+The Third Reich in Berlin

-As a communist was found near the scene of the crime, Hitler didn’t hesitate to blame communist for the fire, assuming it was a communist plot against his regime.
+As a communist was found near the scene of the crime, Hitler didn’t hesitate to blame communists for the fire, assuming it was a communist plot against his regime.
 This event is considered as pivotal in the establishment of the Regime.

-Firstly built in 1936, this was the last bunker used by Hitler and his life companion and later, wife Eva, until the last week of World War II, and the center of the Nazi Regime from January to April 1945.
+Firstly built in 1936, this was the last bunker used by Hitler and his life companion and later, wife Eva, until the last week of World War II, and the center of the Regime from January to April 1945.

 The Ministry of Aviation

-The building that nowadays, houses the German Finance Ministry, was actually built to be the Ministry of Aviation, a ministry in charge of development and production of aircraft for the Regime.
+The building that nowadays, houses the German Finance Ministry, was actually built to be the Ministry of Aviation, a ministry in charge of the development and production of aircraft for the Regime.

 Ordenspalais – Propaganda Ministry

-Also known as the Reich Ministry of Public Enlightenment and Propaganda, it was a government agency in charge of enforcing the Nazi ideology.
-It was responsible for controlling German all media: news, literature, movies, music, arts, theater.
-Its main goal was to centralize the Nazi control over all aspects of the cultural and intellectual life of its citizens, in an attempt to present to the world an impression that the Nazi regime had full and enthusiastic support from its population.
-The building was almost completely destroyed in the last months of the World War II but a small annex has survived and now houses the Federal Ministry of Labour and Social Affairs.
+Its main goal was to centralize the control over all aspects of the cultural and intellectual life of its citizens, in an attempt to present to the world the impression that the Regime had full and enthusiastic support from its population.

-The stadium was then used as a propaganda for the Third Reich.
-In the western end of the stadium is located the Olympic Bell, originally placed in the Bell Tower built next to the stadium and destroyed during the II World War.
+The stadium was then used as propaganda for the Third Reich.
+On the western end of the stadium is located the Olympic Bell, originally placed in the Bell Tower built next to the stadium and destroyed during the II World War.

-In 1942, the main figures in the Nazi Regime and SS army gathered here to discuss the Final Solution for the Jewish Question.
-Visiting the Wannsee House, one can see an exhibition about the event, and learn more about the conference that took place here and gave start to the Holocauster.
+In 1942, the main figures in the Regime and the SS army gathered here to discuss the Final Solution for the Jewish Question.
+Visiting the Wannsee House, one can see an exhibition about the event, and learn more about the conference that took place here and gave start to the Holocaust.

-Located just outside Berlin, the Sacsenhausen Camp started its activities in 1936, being destined originally to prisoner of war only.
-Later the camp received Jewish, Roma(gypsies), homosexuals, Polonians, communists, Soviets and anyone opposing to Hitler’s ideology.
+Located just outside Berlin, the Sachsenhausen Camp started its activities in 1936, being destined originally for prisoners of war only.
+Later the camp received Jewish, Roma(gypsies), homosexuals, Polonians, communists, Soviets, and anyone opposing Hitler’s ideology.

 German Resistance Memorial

-Unfortunately, the plot was unsuccessful and the leader of the resistance, Claus von Stauffenberg alongside other members were executed in the courtyard of the complex, in the same spot of his death, a statue in honor of Stauffenberg was erected.
+Unfortunately, the plot was unsuccessful and, as a result, the leader of the resistance, Claus von Stauffenberg alongside other members were executed in the courtyard of the complex, in the same spot of his death, a statue in honor of Stauffenberg was erected.

 Topography of Terror

 During the Cold War, the area was fortified and divided between the American and Soviet zones and part of the Berlin wall can still be seen here.
 The site was then turned into a museum and memorial.
 The permanent exhibition focus on the SS and the crimes committed by them in Germany and throughout Europe.

 Memorial to the Murdered Jews of Europe

 The site consists of 2.711 concrete slabs arranged in a grid pattern.
-It is possible to visit an exhibition underground to learn more about this period of the history as well as how life was for those living in camps.
+It is possible to visit an exhibition underground to learn more about this period of history as well as how life was for those living in camps.

 Hailed as “one of the most important works of history of our time” (The New York Times), this definitive chronicle of Hitler’s rise to power is back in hardcover with a new introductory essay by Ron Rosenbaum (Explaining Hitler and How the End Begins) commemorating the fiftieth anniversary of its National Book Award win.

-The fiftieth anniversary edition of the National Book Award-winning bestseller that is the definitive study of Adolf Hitler, the rise of Nazi Germany, the Holocaust, and World War II.
+The fiftieth-anniversary edition of the National Book Award-winning bestseller that is the definitive study of Adolf Hitler, the rise of Nazi Germany, the Holocaust, and World War II.
 This special edition now features a new introduction by Ron Rosenbaum, author of Explaining Hitler and How the End Begins.

 Mein Kampf (“My Struggle”) is a political manifesto written by Adolf Hitler.
 It was his only complete book and became the bible of National Socialism in the German Third Reich.
 It was published in two volumes, which dated 1925 and 1927.
 By 1939 it had sold 5,200,000 copies and had been translated into 11 different languages.